-Project contributes to active implementation of a Community Development Initiative to address locally identified needs and priorities, with active engagement by local stakeholders.
+- 1. Project contributes to active implementation of a Community Development Initiative to address locally identified needs and priorities, with active engagement by local stakeholders.
 The initiative can be created by, and involve engagement from, a wide variety of public and private local community development partners such as cities, counties, employers, private foundations, public housing authorities, or other community stakeholders.
 The plan must contain more components than the project itself.
-Documentation must be provided that addresses four requirements for the Community Development Initiative:
+Documentation must be provided that addresses four requirements for the Community Development Initiative: - a.

-- a.
 Targeted Geographic Area and Map - b.
 Current implementation plan with goals or outcomes specific to the need identified by the initiative - c.
 Affordable housing as a key strategy of the initiative - d.
-A list of stakeholders, including their role in active implementation of the initiative authority providing service.
-The planned stop of route must be available M-F and provide service every 60 minutes for a minimum of 10 hours per day.
+A list of stakeholders, including their role in active implementation of the initiative

-If a project is located in a Qualified Census Tract (QCT), in order to be eligible for these points, the application must provide additional evidence that demonstrates a strategy for obtaining commitments of public and/or private investment in non-housing efforts to demonstrate that the project contributes to a concerted community revitalization plan.
+If a project is located in a Qualified Census Tract (QCT), in order to be eligible for these points, the project must provide additional evidence that demonstrates a strategy for obtaining commitments of public and/or private investment in non-housing efforts to demonstrate that the project contributes to a concerted community revitalization plan.